UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 ## What does it deploy?

-This template deploys two SQL Server 2016 SP1 Enterprise/ Developer instances in the Always On Availability Group using the PowerShell DSC Extension.
+This template deploys two SQL Server 2016 SP1 Enterprise / Standard / Developer instances in the Always On Availability Group using the PowerShell DSC Extension.
 It creates the following resources:

 - A network security group
 - A Virtual Network